Writer | Travelin’ Man | Press & Media Liaison

 Though he’s paid his share of cover charges and ticket prices over the years – and enjoyed the perks of the laminated passes that vaunted shooters such as he often enjoy – Anderson says he’s thankful that many venues along the Gulf Coast continue to offer free live music.

-Click Here to visit his photos.
+Click Here to visit for his most recent photos.

 Patsy Cheek – Article Editing Dept./Austin, TX Contributor